filecoin-project/specs/README.md

 npm install
 ```

-To run it locally with live-reload in the browser when you change a file run
+To run the development server with live-reload locally, run:

 ```sh
 npm start